panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

 ## Liquidators
-Ensures the health of the protocol by liquidating accounts whose collateral balance falls below the margin requirements.
+Ensure the health of the protocol by liquidating accounts whose collateral balance falls below the margin requirements.
 Liquidators will receive a bonus proportional to the amount of funds necessary to cover the distressed positions.

 **Typical users**: Pro-tail, Market makers, MEV seekers.